A First Look at the Security Issues in the Model Context Protocol Ecosystem

-MCP hosts invoke tools returned by the model without performing any form of verification or validation.
-Once the model outputs a tool name and its associated parameters, the host directly invokes the corresponding tool on the server, implicitly assuming that the model's decision is both correct and safe.
-However, this assumption is problematic, especially given that model behavior can be influenced by untrusted inputs, such as crafted tool descriptions.
-The lack of verification introduces a critical surface.
-If the model is misled, whether intentionally or unintentionally, the host might invoke the wrong tool, pass incorrect parameters, or trigger harmful operations.

-When the host sends a user operation to the model, it builds a request that includes three parts: the system prompt, the tool list, and the context history of user operations.
+When the MCP host sends a user operation to the LLM, it builds a request that includes three parts: the system prompt, the tool list, and the context history of user operations.
 The model then processes this request based on all of this information.
-This raises two significant issues.
+However, we find that, once the LLM returns a tool name along with its associated parameters, many hosts simply invoke the tool, assuming that the LLM's decision is correct and safe.
+This implicit trust is problematic, as the LLM's behavior can be influenced by many factors, such as untrusted inputs or inconsistent information.
+The lack of verification introduces critical issues.
+If the model is misled, either intentionally or unintentionally, the host might invoke the wrong tool, pass incorrect parameters, or trigger harmful operations.